plone/bobtemplates.plone/docs/theme_package.rst

 ==============================
-Creating a Plone theme package
+Creating A Plone Theme Package
 ==============================

 With this ``template``, you can create a full theme package at once.